radius-project/docs/docs/content/tutorials/new-app/index.md

        demo            Applications.Core/containers
    ```

-1. Run `rad app graph` again to see the container you just deployed:
+1. Run `rad app connections` again to see the container you just deployed:

     ```bash
-    rad app graph
+    rad app connections
     ```

     You should see the container you just deployed, along with the underlying Kubernetes resources that were created to run it: